FeatureBaseDB/PythonGPT/README.md

 #### Weaviate Cloud
 Go to [Weaviate Cloud](https://console.weaviate.cloud/dashboard) and sign up for an account.

 After signup, navigate to the dashboard.
-Click on the "Create Cluster" button to create a new cluster.
+Click on the `Create Cluster` button to create a new cluster.
 Name the cluster and ensure authentication is enabled.

-After the cluster is created, click on "Details" and click on the cluster URL to copy the cluster address.
+After the cluster is created, click on `Details` and click on the cluster URL to copy the cluster address.
 Paste this address into the value for the `weaviate_cluster` variable in the config file.

-Next, click on the key next to "Enabled Authentication" to copy the Weaviate token.
-Paste this into the config file for the `weaviate_token` variable.
+Next, click on the key next to `Enabled Authentication` to view and copy the Weaviate token.
+Paste this token into the config file for the `weaviate_token` variable.

 Your Weaviate Cloud config will be complete.
 This sandbox cluster will expire in 14 days.